wakkihaya/neurotechjp/src/md/en/blog/ria-rustagi-neuphony.md

 ### Loss of her sister sparked her interest in brain

-Neuphony was founded in 2019 in Germany by Ria who is a hardware engineer, and [Bhavya](https://www.linkedin.com/in/bhavya-madan-07/) who is Ria's husband and a software engineer as well.
+Neuphony was founded in 2019 in Germany by Ria who is a hardware engineer, and [Bhavya](https://www.linkedin.com/in/bhavya-madan-07/) who is Ria's fiance and a software engineer as well.

 &nbsp;